wrbl606/pr-agent/docs/docs/chrome-extension/options.md

 You can customize the extension's interface by:
 - Toggling the "Show Qodo Merge Toolbar" option
-- When disabled, the toolbar will not appear in your browser
+- When disabled, the toolbar will not appear in your Github comment bar

 Remember to click "Save Settings" after making any changes.